UlyssesZh/UlyssesZh.github.io/_posts/2023-02-03-math-braket.md

 ---
-title: 'Introducing bra--ket notation to math learners'
+title: Introducing bra--ket notation to math learners
 date: 2023-02-03 15:12:53 -0800
 categories:
   - math
 tags:
   - from zhihu
   - quantum mechanics
 layout: post
+excerpt: >
-excerpt: 'Bra--ket notation is a good-looking notation!
+  Bra--ket notation is a good-looking notation!
   I am sad that it is not generally taught in math courses.
-Let me introduce it to you.'
+  Let me introduce it to you.
 ---

 *This article is translated from a